 To estimate how much much you will need, take the linear dimensions of your play area: For example, 20 feet by 30 feet, or 600 square feet.
 Multiply that by the depth you want to achieve (9 inches, or .75 feet) to get 450 cubic feet.
 Then divide those cubic feet by 27 (the number of cubic feet in a cubic yard) to get the number of yards you will need to order.
 In this example, about 17 cubic yards.

-If you have more questions about playground mulch, or to order some for delivery, give us a call at 703-352-1858.
+If you have more questions about playground mulch, or to order some for delivery, contact us today.